 After paying for the cost of cookies and materials, Girl Scout Cookie proceeds stay local and help councils provide Girl Scout programs in science, technology, engineering, and math (STEM), the outdoors, life skills, entrepreneurship, and more-in camps, through leadership training, and multiple other ways.
-A portion of the proceeds is directly managed by youths, and it's up to them to decide how to invest their troop's share of the earnings.
+A portion of the proceeds is directly managed by Girl Scouts, and it's up to them to decide how to invest their troop's share of the earnings.

 Your council will provide a breakdown of how cookie program proceeds support Girl Scout activities locally.
-Please share this information with youths and their families so everyone understands that product program sales make it possible for your Girl Scout council to serve youths.
+Please share this information with Girl Scouts and their families so everyone understands that product programs support your local council.

-Troop members share in the proceeds from a successful product program; proceeds are not distributed to individual youth members.
-Youths, however, may be eligible for rewards and credits that they put toward council-sponsored camps, programs, and Girl Scout swag.
-The council plan for rewards applies equally to all youths participating in the product program activity.
-Visit the cookie section of your council website at gsema.org/cookies for more information about individual rewards and troop proceeds locally.
+Troop members share in the proceeds from successful product programs; proceeds are not distributed to individual members.
+Girl Scouts, however, may be eligible for rewards and credits that they put toward council-sponsored camps, programs, and store related credits, or travel experiences.
+The council plan for rewards applies equally to all participants in the product program activity.
+Visit the cookie section GSEMA cookie section of your council website for more information about individual rewards and troop proceeds locally.

-The Girl Scout Blue Book of Basic Documents specifies that:
+The Girl Scouts Blue Book of Basic Documents specifies that: